DexterMagnific/QSvgStyle/README.md

 QSvgStyle
 =========

-QSvgStyle is a themeable SVG style for Qt 4 applications (C) Said LANKRI, under the GNU GPL License version 2+
+QSvgStyle is a themeable SVG style for Qt 4 and Qt 5 applications (C) Said LANKRI, under the GNU GPL License version 2+

 It comes with the style (QSvgStyle), a theme builder (QSvgThemeBuilder)